+The Aerospace segment is divided into three main markets: the commercial aircraft market, the defence aircraft market and the business aircraft market.
 Commercial aircraft are manufactured by OEMs and sold to airlines.
-Defense aircraft are manufactured by many of the same OEMs as commercial aircraft, but are mainly sold to governments.
+Defence aircraft are manufactured by many of the same OEMs as commercial aircraft, but are mainly sold to governments.
 Business aircraft are generally sold directly to consumers or to fleet operators.

 While as a whole, this means that Héroux-Devtek's customers remain OEMs from an original equipment standpoint, this means that the demand for aircraft varies according to different factors.
-Commercial and business aircraft demand can be forecasted based on passenger travel and GDP, whereas defense aircraft demand is driven by geopolitical climate and defense budgets.
+Commercial and business aircraft demand can be forecasted based on passenger travel and GDP, whereas defence aircraft demand is driven by geopolitical climate and defence budgets.